-In this paper, we review a disproof that is based on a different approach.
+In this chapter, we review such a statistical disproof.
 Rather than exploiting large scale deterministic numerical models, we use past data combined with the new theoretical understanding of the natural variability that has been made possible by advances in nonlinear geophysics, in particular in scaling and multifractals.
 In section 2 we review elements of turbulence theory; the high level turbulent laws and explain how they can be generalized to take into account both strong nonclassical variability (intermittency, extremes), as well as strong scale dependent anisotropy (especially vertical stratification).
 In section 3 we discuss fluctuations and use them to give an objective definition of the climate.
 In section 4 we show how these elements can be combined first to make statistical tests of the giant natural fluctuation hypothesis, and second, by using concrete stochastic models, to accurately hindcast the recent "hiatus" or pause in the warming that is often invoked by skeptics as evidence that the warming is over.
 In section 5 we conclude.